sealninja/react-grid-system/README.md

 ### ⚠️ Upgrading to v7

 `react-grid-system` v7 adds a new screen class `xxl` for very large screens.
-This might have breaking consequences for your app.
+This might have consequences for your app.
 To opt out of this new screen class, use this:

 ```javascript
 import { setConfiguration } from 'react-grid-system';